domschl/syncognite/README.md

 ```
 # in sycognite/Build:
 cmake ..
-# use ccmake to configure options paths:
+# optionally use ccmake to configure options and paths:
 ccmake ..
 ```
 Build the project: